nikitabansal711/Blogger_flask/readme.md

 ---

  >#### Specify the postgres user
- * specify your postgres superuser username and password in the .env file in DATABASE_URL
+ * specify your postgres superuser username and password in the <strong>.env</strong> file in DATABASE_URL environment variable
  * else activate postgres using ```sudo -u postgres psql```
  * create one using command: ```CREATE USER temp WITH PASSWORD 'password';```
  * give the superuser access using: ```ALTER USER temp WITH SUPERUSER;```